ReadabilityLOL/blog/content/page/now.md

 I've been working on SAT prep, and that's going fine, apart from my apparent lack of aptitude with basic math.
 I keep reversing the sign on terms in equations and messing up basic arithmetic.
 I've got to work on that.

 I've got to start working on learning Haskell again, and I'm thinking of making a few small projects just to keep my programming skills sharp (or less dull).

+I've been trying to learn some note taking skills, but we'll see how that goes.
+I hear obsidian is good, so I'll probably consolidate my notes there.

 ## Chess